 Tensions and Power Struggles Over the Al-Aqsa Mosque

-Located in the Old City of Jerusalem; which was designated a World Heritage site by UNESCO; the area is highly important to all three Abrahamic religions: Judaism; Islam, and Christianity.
+Located in the Old City of Jerusalem, designated a World Heritage site by UNESCO, the area is significant to all three Abrahamic religions: Judaism, Islam, and Christianity.
 Due to this, the area has been highly contested for centuries and still suffers from power struggles.
-Now Israel currently holds control over Jerusalem; however, in 1967, Jordan and Israel agreed that the Jordanian and Palestinian Islamic Waqf would have an internal control of the compound while Israel would control external security.
+Israel currently holds control over Jerusalem; however, in 1967, Jordan and Israel agreed that the Jordanian and Palestinian Islamic Waqf would have internal control of the compound while Israel would control external security.

-Besides, Jewish law states that Jews cannot enter the compound to pray; which both helps and hinders friendly relations at times.
-Over the past couple of decades; tensions have run at an all-time high with numerous protests that have led to the death of Israelis and Palestinians.
-For many, the Al-Aqsa Mosque is a symbol of the conflict between Israelis and Palestinians.
+Besides, Jewish law states that Jews cannot enter the compound to pray, which both helps and hinders friendly relations at times.
+Over the past couple of decades, tensions have run at an all-time high, with numerous protests leading to Israelis and Palestinians’ deaths.
+For many, the Al-Aqsa Mosque symbolizes the conflict between Israelis and Palestinians.

-If you are curious about visiting the Al-Aqsa Mosque; you can take a private tour with me to the Nobel Sanctuary; known to many Israelis as the Temple Mount.
-When planning your itinerary; make sure to plan in advance.
+If you are curious about visiting the Al-Aqsa Mosque, you can take a private tour with me to the Nobel Sanctuary, known to many Israelis as the Temple Mount.
+When planning your itinerary, make sure to plan.
 Non-Muslim visitors can only enter the Temple Mount Sunday through Thursday at specific times.

 In addition, during Muslim holidays, the Temple Mount will close.
-There are strict rules and guidelines enforced when visiting this site; so please be aware of them before heading out.
-For more in-depth information about planning a trip to Al-Aqsa Mosque, reach out to me.
-I would love to take you on a journey that encapsulates the historical and religious significance of so many people around the world.
+Strict rules and guidelines are enforced when visiting this site, so please be aware of them before heading out.
+Contact me for more in-depth information about planning a trip to Al-Aqsa Mosque.
+Lastly, I would love to take you on a journey that encapsulates many people’s historical and religious significance worldwide.